 - 2 large boneless chicken breasts diced into 1-inch cubes

 - 1 can white kidney beans

-- a handful fresh coriander leaves, chopped for garnish
+- a handful of fresh coriander leaves finely chopped for garnish

-Saute garlic, cardamom and cloves, in hot oil in a deep pan till fragrant.
-Add in onions and cook till tender and pink.
+- Saute garlic, cardamom and cloves in hot oil in a deep heavy-bottomed pan till fragrant.
+Add in onions and cook till tender and translucent.

-Stir occasionally in between, adding water if necessary to form desired consistency.
+- Stir occasionally in between, adding water if necessary to get desired consistency.
 Once done, garnish with chopped coriander leaves and serve warm over a bed of rice or with a side of thick crusty bread.

 This post was originally published in January 2007 and has been recently updated.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat